safespring/docs/content/backup/install/windows.md

     ![Start the Schedule Setup Wizard](../images//SPBAC-GUI-Schedule-wizard-mainmenu.png)

-    A wizard will help you to go though step-by-step to setup the schedule.
+    A wizard will help you to go through the process step-by-step of setting up the schedule.

     ![Schedule Wizard Guide](../images/SPBAC-GUI-Schedule-wizard-start.png)

-    Confirm that you want to *Install a new or additional scheduler*, if *Update ...* and *Remove ...* is enables, that means you already have a earlier Spectrum Protect Schedule configured.
+    Confirm that you want to *Install a new or additional scheduler*, if *Update ...* and *Remove ...* is enabled, that means you already have an earlier Spectrum Protect Schedule configured.

     ![Install a new or addition scheduler](../images/SPBAC-GUI-Schedule-wizard-new-schedule.png)